7th Reconnaissance Squadron supports NATO’s eastern flank operations

-U.S. Air Force Senior Airman Jonathan Flores, 7th Reconnaissance Squadron avionics support, left, and U.S. Air Force Senior Airman
+The ability to communicate and seamlessly operate alongside allies and partners within the NATO alliance is integral to ensuring global security.
+On a recent visit to NAS Sigonella, Col. Timothy Curry, the commander of the 319th RW, said the airmen of 7th RS have a large responsibility to their nation and to the world.

+“Being defenders of liberty, we carry the torch,” said Curry.
+“The torch stands for preserving life and giving people opportunity.
+That’s what you all do here; we need you.
+It’s inspiring to me as a leader to see all the great things the airmen at the 7th RS are accomplishing.”

-Bryan Alvelo, 7th Reconnaissance Squadron avionics launch lead, right, are two of the airmen who work the midnight shift to ensure the U.S. Air Force RQ-4 Global Hawk mission is up and running 24/7 at Naval Air Station Sigonella, Italy.
-Intelligence, surveillance and reconnaissance airmen and platforms are postured and prepared to provide near real time awareness to combat-capable forces in an effort to deter aggression and defend our allies and partners should deterrence fail.
-(U.S. Air Force photo by Staff Sgt.
-Chance Nardone)
+As the globally contested environment continues to evolve, ISR airmen and platforms like those at the 7th RS will continue to remain postured and prepared to provide near real time awareness to combat-capable forces in an effort to deter aggression and defend our allies and partners, should deterrence fail.

 |Date Taken: